MicrosoftDocs/power-platform/power-platform/admin/configure-server-based-authentication-sharepoint-on-premises.md

 - [!INCLUDE[pn_microsoft_sharepoint_2013](../includes/pn-microsoft-sharepoint-2013.md)] (on-premises) with Service Pack 1 (SP1) or later version

   > [!IMPORTANT]
-  >  SharePoint Foundation 2013 versions aren’t supported for use with Dynamics 365 apps document management.
+  >  SharePoint Foundation 2013 versions aren’t supported for use with model-driven apps in Dynamics 365 document management.

 - Hotfix KB2883081 for SharePoint Foundation 2013 August 12, 2014 (Sts-x-none.msp).
 This hotfix is included with the [Office 2013 cumulative update for August 2014](https://support.microsoft.com/help/2989078/office-2013-cumulative-update-for-august-2014).